microcks/microcks.io/content/documentation/getting-started-tests.md

 MicrocksClient got status for test "5f8eb1a5c696bd71fcdcb6ad" - success: true, inProgress: false
 ```

-> Of course, you will have to replace the test endpoint URL as well as the Microcks URL with the ones from your platform (e.g. `http://host.docker.internal:8282` for the API Pastry, `https://docker.for.mac.localhost:8080` or `https://docker.for.win.localhost:8080` for Microcks when using docker-compose)
+> Of course, you will have to replace the test endpoint URL as well as the Microcks URL with the ones from your platform (e.g. `http://host.docker.internal:8282` for the API Pastry when using docker-compose)

 ## What's next?